 - Election Law Speaker, Republican National Lawyers Association; 2010, 2011

 - Testified before Nevada Governor’s SAGE Commission; 2009

 - Panelist on Presidential Elections, Notre Dame University; 2003

 - Guest Lecturer, Georgetown University and George Washington University Law Center Seminars; 1996 to present

 Life Beyond the Law

 Craig is a collector of the artwork of the famous New Yorker illustrator Peter Arno and French poster artist Leonetto Cappiello.
-Craig was featured, along with his collection of Holiday Inn postcards, in a Washington Post “Style Section” article titled, “The Collector.”
-He is also an average acrostic and bridge player.
+Craig was featured, along with his collection of 500 Holiday Inn postcards, in a Washington Post “Style Section” article titled, “The Collector.”
+He loves acrostics and is an average bridge player.

 Bar & Court Admissions